ravendb/book/Intro/Intro.md

 Regardless of who you are, you'll come away from this book with a greater understanding of all the moving pieces and the ability to mold RavenDB to your needs.

-This book assumes that you have working knowledge of .NET and C#, though RavenDB can be used with .NET, Java, Go, Node.js, Python, Ruby and PHP.
+This book mostly used C# as the language for code samples, though RavenDB can be used with .NET, Java, Go, Node.js, Python, Ruby and PHP, among others.
 Most things discussed in the book are applicable, even if you aren't writing code in C#.

 All RavenDB official clients follow the same model, adjusted to match the platform expectations and API standards, so regardless of what platform you are using to connect to RavenDB, this book should still be useful.